SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

          * No good ideas yet...
          * Maybe an orb that can be moved around with an ability.
 Might deal damage if it passes through an enemy.
 Abilities to trigger buff/debuff around orb.
 Thoughts?
          * Maybe a debuff-focused class?
+         * Maybe an aura that boosts attributes of nearby allies?
+The abillity itself could be recast to cycle between the attributes so you could pick what kind of effect to grant?

 1. Thief
    * Speedy class that can use any weapons except minion